Title: Trademarks in Music: Can a Song Define a Band’s Brand?

 Legal Perspectives on Trademarks in Music

-From a legal standpoint, obtaining a trademark for a song title is challenging.
-Trademarks can only be granted for a series of recordings if there’s evidence demonstrating the name’s role as a source indicator.
+From a legal standpoint, obtaining a trademark registration for a song title is challenging.
+Registered trademarks can only be granted for a series of recordings if there’s evidence demonstrating the name’s role as a source indicator.
 This evidence may include advertising, reviews, and declarations from the industry, showcasing the name as a recognized source.

 The Exception: When a Song Title Attains Distinctiveness